 The law states that the more options users are exposed to, the longer it takes them to make a decision.
 This means that the more options you give to users, be it products to choose or pictures to look at, the more time and energy it takes to make a decision about the next step of the interaction.
 The possible result here is that the users make the choices but get unpleasant feelings after using the product, or in the worst case, they may not want to take such a significant effort and just leave.

-That’s why designers are recommended to keep any options including buttons, pictures, pages to a minimum.
-Removing unnecessary choices, you make the usability of the product more effective.
+That’s why designers are recommended to keep any options, including buttons, pictures, and pages, to a minimum.
+By removing unnecessary choices, you make the usability of the product more effective.

 Cafe Coupon App

 Psychology is an effective tool in design which makes the creative process more productive while the result is going to be more user-centered.
 We’ve told you about six useful principles but they are only the tip of the iceberg because there is much more to learn on the topic.
 Don’t miss our next blog posts continuing this useful theme!

 Here are some more articles we could recommend for those who would like to get deeper into the topic: